antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 ## Label

-4.0 Each element can only declare one tag, and 5.0 each element can declare multiple tags.
+In 4.0, each element can only declare one tag, and in 5.0 each element can declare multiple tags.

 ```js
 // 4.0